ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](color_border.gif)](color_border.gif)

-This last method has the added advantage of also letting you slightly enlarge the image canvas, relative to the original images size.
+This last method has the added advantage of also letting you slightly enlarge the image canvas, relative to the original image's size.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
 > The "`-border`" method of generating canvases will not work with versions of IM before version 6.1.4.
-Before this the background generated by the "`-border`" operator was not a simple solid color, but a black canvas surrounded by the border color.
+Before this, the background generated by the "`-border`" operator was not a simple solid color, but a black canvas surrounded by the border color - not very useful.
-Not very useful.

 A more flexible (but very slow) method of canvas generation was provided by the "`FX, DIY Operator`" operator.
-You will also need to turn off the input image's transparency channel as by default "`-fx`" will not touch the transparency channel.
+You will also need to turn off the input image's transparency channel as, by default, "`-fx`" will not touch the transparency channel.

 ~~~
 convert test.png -alpha off -fx Gold  color_fx_constant.gif